-- This is an international competition for individuals whose work has a significant impact on the aforementioned fields of science and is not restricted by theme or topic.
+- This is an international competition for individuals whose work has had a significant impact on the aforementioned fields of science and engineering and is not restricted by specific theme or topic.

-- Nominations will be accepted from any individual, organization, or institution.
+- Nominations will be accepted from any individual, organization, or institution including self-nominations.

 - Nominations may be submitted by mail or email.

-- Curriculum Vitae and Bibliography of significant publications of nominee
+- Nominee’s curriculum vitae and bibliography of significant publications

-- A Narrative Statement describing the nominee's qualifications for the Award.
+- Comprehensive narrative statement describing the nominee's qualifications for the award

 The Franklin Institute